Diagram consistency depends on the following:

 The following workflow explains how to make your diagram content consistent with the network topology space.

-Making diagram content consistent with the network topology space applies to either a utility network or trace network in a file or mobile geodatabase, a utility network service, or a trace network service.
-When working with a utility network or a trace network in an enterprise geodatabase, you can't work from a database connection to the geodatabase; you must work from the published service.
+Making diagram content consistent with the network topology space applies to either a utility network or trace network in a file geodatabase or a utility network service.
+When working with a utility network in an enterprise geodatabase, you can't work from a database connection to the geodatabase; you must work from the published service.

 - If your diagram displays a consistency error icon , follow these steps: